HL7/fhircast-docs/docs/specification/STU2.md

 > The spec uses GET vs POST to differentiate between the confirmation/denial of the subscription request and delivering the content.
 While this is not considered "best practice" from a web architecture perspective, it does make implementation of the callback URL simpler.
 Since the POST body of the content distribution request may be any arbitrary content type and only includes the actual content of the document, using the GET vs POST distinction to switch between handling these two modes makes implementations simpler.

 #### `websocket` Subscription Confirmation
-To confirm a subscription request, upon the subscriber establishing a websocket connection to the `hub.channel.endpoint` wss url, the Hub SHALL send a confirmation.
+To confirm a subscription request, upon the subscriber establishing a WebSocket connection to the `hub.channel.endpoint` wss url, the Hub SHALL send a confirmation.
 This confirmation includes the following elements:

 Field | Optionality | Type | Description
 ---  | --- | --- | ---